pientist/ballradar/README.md

 </div>
 <!-- # Ball Radar -->

+Source code for the paper [Ball Trajectory Inference from Multi-Agent Sports Contexts Using Set Transformer and Hierarchical Bi-LSTM](https://arxiv.org/abs/2306.08206) by Kim et al., KDD 2023.

+## Introduction
 **Ball Radar** is a framework for ball trajectory inference from player trajectories in soccer matches.
 The main model has a hierarchical structure containing the *Ball Possessor Classifier* that predicts which player has the ball at each time step and the *Ball Trajectory Regressor* that predict the final ball trajectory conditioned on the players' possession probabilities.
 Each of the submodels deploys [Set Transformers](https://arxiv.org/abs/1810.00825) (Lee et al., 2019) to get permutation-invariant or equivariant representations of multi-agent contexts and a Bi-LSTM (or Bi-LSTMs) for sequential inference.
 Additionally, we perform rule-based postprocessing to make the model output more physically realistic.
 The following figure is an overview of the framework.<br>

 ![overview](img/overview.png)<br>